brown-ccv/jaworski-cellseg/README.md

 ### Label and Count

-As the final step of our pipeline, we can multiply the layer of potential cells (refer to the "Preprocess Data" step) by the binary map representing the regions where cells are likely to be located.
-This can be achieved using the "Label and Count" widget.
+As the final step of our pipeline, multiply the layer of potential cells (see the "Preprocess Data" step) by the binary map that highlights regions likely containing cells.
+This can be accomplished using the "Label and Count" tool.

 <img src="images/README/label_count_widget.png" alt="Image description"